 Provide your team with productivity tools

-It is likely that your team already has some tools in mind, so it’s good to ask them directly what they need.
-However, you should also do your research into your industry and competitors to determine the cutting-edge products of today.
+Your team likely already has some tools in mind, so it’s good to ask them directly what they need.
+However, you should also research your industry and competitors to determine the cutting-edge products of today.

 A high-quality customer relationship manager (CRM), such as Hubspot or Salesforce, is the most obvious starting point.
-It’ll help your team manage meetings, track clients, and give up-to-date information on the sales funnel for your company.
+It’ll help your team manage meetings, track clients, and give up-to-date information on your company's sales funnel.
 Maybe they need a good project management tool like Monday, which would allow them to keep track of their tasks and coordinate with one another throughout the sales process.

 You should also consider tools that improve smaller, yet still vital, aspects of the sales process.
-If your team is going to be using video conferencing software to convert leads and close deals, you should invest in a virtual teleprompter tool like VODIUM to help speakers remain natural and on-point.
+If your team uses video conferencing software to convert leads and close deals, you should invest in a virtual teleprompter tool like VODIUM to help speakers remain natural and on-point.
 This is especially helpful for those struggling to sell at the same level virtually.

 Support and motivate your virtual sales team along the way